 If minimum wage legislation does not cover a large pool of informal workers, higher minimum wages are not likely to reduce poverty.

-If the people on the minimum wage are secondary family workers, higher minimum wages will not reduce poverty.
+If the workers affected by the minimum wage are secondary family workers, higher minimum wages will not reduce poverty.

-If low-income workers lose jobs and cannot find jobs because of higher minimum wages and there are no social safety nets, higher minimum wages will increase poverty.
+If low-income workers lose jobs and cannot find new ones because of higher minimum wages and there are no social safety nets, higher minimum wages will increase poverty.

 Author's main message